Chapter 6

 “Thank you for letting me tag along with Matthew, sir,” Alex said, shaking Tom’s hand.
 “I’m looking forward to it.”

 Tom was about to respond, but was interrupted when Jessie and Grace burst in the front door, faces flushed from their footrace in the front yard.
-Jessie, sixteen, had Matthew’s height and a mischievous grin, her dark hair in a messy ponytail.
+Jessie, sixteen, had Matthew’s height and a mischievous expression, her dark hair in a messy ponytail.
 Grace, fourteen, was shorter, quieter, with blonde hair like her mother.

 “Finally!”
 Jessie said, punching Matthew’s arm.
 “Thought you’d ditched us for college forever.”